AdityaPatil0718/Build-a-Basic-neural-network/README.md

 •	Training: During training with different data samples, the entire process of forward propagation, loss calculation, and backpropagation is done iteratively, enabling the network to adapt and learn patterns from the data.

-•	Actvation Functions: Model non-linearity is introduced by activation functions like the rectified linear unit (ReLU) or sigmoid.
+•	Activation Functions: Model non-linearity is introduced by activation functions like the rectified linear unit (ReLU) or sigmoid.
 Their decision on whether to “fire” a neuron is based on the whole weighted input.
 Predicting a numerical value

 E.g. predicting the price of a product